Life Insurance with Morphea (Mild).

 Can I qualify for life insurance if I have been diagnosed with Morphea?

 Yes, individuals who have been diagnosed with Morphea can and often will be able to qualify for a traditional term or whole life insurance policy.

 The only problem is, that because Morphea is a chronic illness that currently cannot be “cured,” most of the top-rated life insurance companies are going to want to learn more about how “severe” your Morphea is before they will be willing to approve your life insurance application.

 It’s also why…

 You may want to consider avoiding applying for a no medical exam term life insurance policy as well, seeing how these policies tend to be more difficult to qualify for after someone has been diagnosed with a pre-existing medical condition like Morphea.

 Why do life insurance companies care if I have been diagnosed with Morphea?

-Morphea is a rare skin disorder that causes individuals to develop patches of discolored skin that will often appear hardened all along the face, neck, hands, trunk and/or feet.
-Unfortunately, what causes this condition to occur is not know yet, but it is believed that it may be the result of some kind of autoimmune response form one’s own body causing one’s collagen-producing cells to become “overactive” which leads to the development of this diseases characteristic patches.
+Morphea is a rare skin disorder that causes individuals to develop patches of discolored skin that will often appear hardened along the face, neck, hands, trunk, and/or feet.
+Unfortunately, what causes this condition to occur is not know yet, but it is believed that it may be the result of some kind of autoimmune response form one’s own body, causing one’s collagen-producing cells to become “overactive” which leads to the development of this diseases characteristic patches.